sasas991/adb-terminal-android/README.md

 ## Limitations

 - No streaming commands (`logcat`, `top`) — 30s timeout
-- No interactive shell or file transfer
+- No interactive shell or file transfer (yet)